-To assure that positions presented to ISO are representative of U.S. interests, An mechanism for development and coordination must exist for the development and coordination of such to seek to ensure the positions developed by ANSI-Accredited U.S. TAGs to ISO are representative of U.S. interests before presentation to ISO.
-These procedures provide such a mechanism and include both Annex A Model Operating Procedures for U.S. TAGs to ANSI for ISO Activities and .
-Reference should also be made to Annex B; "Criteria for Development and Coordination of U.S. Positions in the International Standardization Activities of the ISO and IEC" included in these procedures.
+A mechanism for development and coordination must exist to seek to ensure the positions developed by ANSI-Accredited U.S. TAGs to ISO are representative of U.S. interests before presentation to ISO.
+These procedures provide such a mechanism and include both Annex A Model Operating Procedures for U.S. TAGs to ANSI for ISO Activities and Annex B Criteria for Development and Coordination of U.S. Positions in the International Standardization Activities of the ISO and IEC.